LSEG-API-Samples/DACSStationAPI/QuickStart.md

 Together, we will examine the following steps:

 * Creating Netbeans project
-* Adding web services client reference to the project
+* Including web services client reference to the project
 * Submitting a simple request to DACS Web Services, then verifying it's result

 ## Creating Netbeans Project